23 January 2018

 - Threatened species like the pygmy perch are in serious trouble and populations of platypus are at risk from changes to inflow, such as the increase in stormwater runoff

 - Contaminated land near rivers, like the Commonwealth Defence site at Maribyrnong and the quarry adjacent to Brimbank Park, are earmarked for re-development without adequate controls

 - Fragmented governance makes it difficult to manage these rivers effectively

 Helen van den Berg, from the Friends of Steele Creek, said laws to protect and oversee the restoration of Melbourne’s western waterways would bring great benefits for the whole community.

 “People’s lives are enriched when they have a beautiful river or creek they can walk beside and appreciate the birds, frogs, fish and platypus.

 “These rivers are vital assets that belong to the whole community and for future generations – they should be acknowledged as such and given proper legal protection,” she said.

-The Rivers of the West campaign is led by Environmental Justice Australia and community groups Friends of Steele’s Creek, the Werribee River Association and Friends of the Maribyrnong Valley.
+The Rivers of the West campaign is led by Environmental Justice Australia and several community groups throughout the western suburbs and the Maribyrnong and Werribee catchments.

 EJA was instrumental in getting the ground-breaking Yarra River (Wilip-gin Birrarung murron) Protection Act passed through the Victorian Parliament in 2017.